-- Consumers are returning to in-store shopping, but ecommerce remains strong - For certain retail categories (e.g., grocery and health and beauty), efficient delivery, and fulfillment services are more important than in-store experience. - Shoppers are happy to order direct from brands. - Consumers' top priorities are healthy, sustainable living -
+- Consumers are returning to in-store shopping, but ecommerce remains strong - For certain retail categories (e.g., grocery and health and beauty), efficient delivery, and fulfillment services are more important than in-store experience. - Shoppers are happy to order direct from brands. - Consumers' top priorities are healthy, sustainable living and making purchases that reflect this.